AdaCore/aws/readme.txt

 			    A W S - Ada Web Server
-			    2.3 release / SOAP 1.4
+			   2.4.0 release / SOAP 1.4

 Authors:
    Dmitriy Anisimkov
-   Pascal Obry                                              January 10th, 2007
+   Pascal Obry                                              February 2nd, 2007

-We are happy to announce the availability of the AWS 2.3 release.
+We are happy to announce the availability of the AWS 2.4.0 release.
 The API could change slightly at this stage but should be fairly stable now.

 AWS stand for Ada Web Server.
 It is a small yet powerful HTTP component to